Brown Rice and Quinoa Recipe

 This recipe takes about 40 minutes from start to finish.

-1. Rinse your quinoa and brown rice.
-Spray inside of pot with olive oil to prevent sticking.
+Rinse your quinoa and brown rice, and then spray the inside of your pot with olive oil to prevent sticking.

-2. Add rice, quinoa, garlic, 2 cups of water, olive oil, and (optional) salt to the pot.
-Add your lid and close it, then set your Sealing Valve from the Vent to the Seal position.
+Step 2: Add the rice, quinoa, garlic, 2 cups of water, olive oil, and (optional) salt to the pot.

 Recipe Tips

 • It’s easy to spice this dish up a bit!
-Add red pepper flakes, roasted garlic, or lemon juice or lemon zest to give this side dish a fun flavor twist.
+We’ll sometimes add red pepper flakes, roasted garlic, or lemon juice or lemon zest to give this side dish a fun flavor twist.

 Are quinoa and brown rice gluten free?